yunxileo/deepts_forecasting/README.md

 </p>

 **Deepts_forecasting** is a Easy-to-use package for time series forecasting with deep Learning models.
-It contains a variety of models, from classics such as ARIMA to deep neural networks.
+It contains a variety of models, from classics such as seq2seq to more complex deep neural networks.
 The models can all be used in the same way, using `fit()` and `predict()` functions,